 - All linens (towels and sheets) are provided to the student by the host family.

-- Students will receive their homestay assignment one week prior to their scheduled arrival to Aix-en-Provence.
+- Students will receive their homestay assignment 1-2 weeks prior to their scheduled arrival to Aix-en-Provence.